Maalikule/Maalikule/README.md

 I work at the intersection of business, systems, and technology—collaborating and liaising with stakeholders, developers, and architects to align solutions with business outcomes and deliver them efficiently.

-I've created this profile to showcase my thought process in requirements analysis, system thinking, and documentation in modern Agile and technical environments.
+I've created this profile to showcase my thought process in requirements analysis, system thinking, and documentation in Agile & technical environments.

 ---